Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

 - Witt Jr. leads Kansas City in OBP (.315), slugging percentage (.500) and total hits (152) this season.

-- He ranks 31st in batting average, 100th in on base percentage, and 20th in slugging among qualifying hitters in MLB action.
+- Among qualified batters in baseball, he ranks 30th in batting average, 101st in on-base percentage, and 21st in slugging.

-- In 20.0% of his games this season, he has homered, and 4.7% of his trips to the dish.
+- In 20.0% of his games this season, he has gone deep, and 4.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.